fedden/poker_ai/research/to_do.md

 ## Abstraction

 #### Information Abstraction
-- potentially look into implementing a different algo..
 - hard code opening hand clusters
-- decide if we need lossless for the short deck game, maybe come back to it if not
 - decide how to store these for lookup in blueprint/real time algo
 - run for short deck